 This aspect provides a light-weight mechanism for loops and quantified expressions over container types, without the overhead imposed by the tampering checks of standard Ada 2012 iterators.
-The value of the aspect is an aggregate with four named components: First, Next, Has_Element, and Element (the last one being optional).
-When only 3 components are specified, only the for .. in form of iteration over cursors is available.
-When all 4 components are specified, both this form and the for .. of form of iteration over elements are available.
+The value of the aspect is an aggregate with six named components, of which the last three are optional: First, Next, Has_Element, Element, Last, and Previous.
+When only the first three components are specified, only the for .. in form of iteration over cursors is available.
+When Element is specified, both this form and the for .. of form of iteration over elements are available.
+If the last two components are specified, reverse iterations over the container can be specified (analogous to what can be done over predefined containers that support the Reverse_Iterator interface).
 The following is a typical example of use: